 The decision to carry a concealed firearm is an important, deeply personal one.
 You are carrying.
-You are responsible for your gun and what you do or don’t do with it, should you, your loved ones or other innocent life face a credible, imminent threat of death or grievous bodily harm.
-No one can make the decision to carry for you.
-But they sure can make it difficult.
-If someone close to you is anti-gun – whether its a significant other, a friend or a colleague – telling them you’re carrying can be awkward or, in some cases, downright confrontational.
-Here are three tips for coming out of the concealed carry closet . . .
+You are responsible for your gun and what you do or don’t do with it if you, your loved ones, or other innocent life face a credible, imminent threat of death or grievous bodily harm.

-The gun community has an expression: concealed means concealed.
-Telling someone you have a gun violates that principle, designed to maintain what gun gurus call “operational security.”
 There are plenty of ways to conceal a firearm so that no one knows you have it: ankle holsters, pocket carry and other comfortable carry systems (holster and gun).
-You still have to master some awkward moments.
-Going to the bathroom, returning to your car or not entering a “gun-free” zone can be challenging.
+You’ll still have to master some awkward moments.
+Going to the bathroom, returning to your car after or choosing not to enter a “gun-free” zone can be challenging.
 But you can do it.

 2. Discuss personal safety

 I hate to say it, but fear is your friend.
-Have a conversation with your significant other (SO) about personal safety, a discussion designed to show them the problem with not having a gun.
+Have a talk with your significant other about personal safety, a discussion designed to show them the problem with not having a gun.

 Lead them.
 Put the whole discussion in question form.
 If you don’t have a handgun at home, start with home defense rather than concealed carry.

 Don’t hurry.
-It could take several conversations over several months, perhaps using news stories to revisit the topic.
-Feel free to leave firearms catalogues strategically placed where you SO can happen upon them.
+It could take several of these conversations over several months, perhaps using news stories to revisit the topic.
 If this concealed carry campaign leads to arguments – “You’re obsessed with guns!” – so what?
 Is there anything worth arguing about more than life or death?

-Anyway, get a gun into the home first.
-If you keep it locked-up, take it out every now and then.
-That way your SO will realize that A) there is such thing as a gun B) there is such a thing as a gun in your shared world and B) it doesn’t hurt anyone.
+You may want to get a gun into the home first.
+Keep it locked up and take it out every now and then.
+That way your significant other will realize that A) there is such thing as a gun B) there’s a gun in your shared world and C) it doesn’t hurt anyone.
 Then you can move on to concealed carry.

-If you already have a handgun in the home, ask “what would happen if we were outside and we were attacked?”
+If you already have a handgun in the home, ask, What would happen if we were outside and we were attacked?
 Use specific examples.
-What would happen if someone attacked you in the supermarket car park?
+What would happen if someone attacked you in the supermarket parking lot?
 After work?
-Notice that you’re talking about your SO’s safety, not your own.
-An SO is more likely to approve of your concealed firearm to defend them or the kids, rather than yourself.
-Go figure.
+Notice that you’re talking about your significant other’s safety, not your own.
+They are more likely to approve of your concealed firearm if it’s used to defend them or the kids rather than yourself.

 You might want to say that you’d like to have a concealed carry firearm for certain situations (e.g. when you’re going out to dinner).
-Again, we’re talking about normalization.
+Again, we’re talking about normalization here.
 Carrying every now and then leads to carrying all the time (which is exactly what you should do).